Gianne Albertoni

-Gianne Albertoni (born July 5, 1981) is a Brazilian actress and model.
+Gianne Albertoni (born 5 July 1981) is a Brazilian model, actress and television presenter.

 Biography

 Albertoni was born in São Paulo, Brazil.
-She was discovered 1993 when she was 13 years old, by a Brazilian multimedia artist and photographer, Sergio Valle Duarte.
+She was discovered in 1993 when she was 13 years old, by a Brazilian multimedia artist and photographer, Sergio Valle Duarte.
 Four months later in Milan, she walked the runway for designers like Versace, Armani, Prada, Fiorucci.

 In Milan, Albertoni worked for Dolce & Gabbana, Gucci, and Armani.
 In New York, she posed for photographers such as Bruce Weber, Mario Testino and Steven Meisel.
-She appeared in the Brazilian films "Popstar", "Muita Calma Nessa Hora","Malu de Bicicleta", "Carro de Paulista", and the Brazilian TV series "Mandrake" as Gigi.
+She appeared in the Brazilian films "Popstar", "Muita Calma Nessa Hora", "Malu de Bicicleta", "Carro de Paulista", and the Brazilian TV series "Mandrake" as Gigi.

-Albertoni is a part of the series that is featured in the permanent collection of museums in Europe and South America.
+Albertoni is part of the series that is featured in the permanent collection of museums in Europe and South America.
 The series is denominated by the artist Sergio Valle Duarte as "Eletrografias e Fotografias com Fios de Cabelo para Futura Clonagem" BioArt.
 (Electrophotographs and Photographs with Human Hair for Future Cloning).

-Since August 12, 2009, Albertoni co-hosted the Brazilian variety program Hoje em Dia on Rede Record.
+Since 12 August 2009, Albertoni co-hosted the Brazilian variety program Hoje em Dia on Rede Record.